openkfw/d4dtools/docs/climate-resilience/fact-sheets-cres/iot.md

 Specifically, in regard to smart cities, the main challenges for implementation can be listed as follow: “efficient integration of different sensing technologies, development of a suitable network infrastructure, education of population, investigation of the sustainability aspect, such as carbon footprint, etc” [(Nižetić et al. 2020)](https://doi.org/10.1016/j.jclepro.2020.122877).

 Finally, technology may fail in crucial moments.
 For example, in the response phase some communication networks may be interrupted [(Zeng et al. 2023)](https://doi.org/10.3390/s23177475).
-For more comprehensive information on these challenges and limitations, see the [Principles for Digital Development](https://digitalprinciples.org/), the Global Digital Compact, as well as [Mejias and Couldry (2024)](https://press.uchicago.edu/ucp/books/book/chicago/D/bo216184200.html).
+For more comprehensive information on these challenges and limitations, see the [Principles for Digital Development](https://digitalprinciples.org/), the [Global Digital Compact](https://www.un.org/global-digital-compact/en), as well as [Mejias and Couldry (2024)](https://press.uchicago.edu/ucp/books/book/chicago/D/bo216184200.html).

-### Recommendations to optimize the use of the digital tool
+### Recommendations to optimize the Use of the Digital Tool

 Policymakers and developers should prioritize sustainable design by incorporating energy-efficient sensors and renewable energy sources into IoT infrastructure to minimize the carbon footprint of IoT networks.
 Moreover, initiatives to improve electronic waste management, such as incentivizing recycling and adopting circular economy principles for IoT device manufacturing, can reduce the environmental degradation caused by the production of new devices.